-In addition, the LACDPH "Reducing Risk Guidance (English)" as of July 8, 2022, lists the following under the section titled "How to Reduce the Risk of COVID-19" (Attachment D):
+In addition, the LACDPH "Reducing Risk Guidance (English)" revised on December 22, 2021, lists the following under the section titled "How to Reduce the Risk of COVID-19" (Attachment D):

 Keep your distance.
-Use two arms lengths as your guide (about 6 feet) for social distancing with people you don't live with.
+Use two arms lengths as your guide (about 6 feet) for social distancing with people outside your household when you are not sure that they are fully vaccinated.

 To continue utilizing the AB 361 exemptions, the Council must, no later than 30 days after voting to continue holding virtual meetings and every 30 days thereafter, reconsider the circumstances of the state's COVID-19 state of emergency and determine that either (a) the state of emergency continues to directly impact the ability of members to meet safely in person, or (b) state or local officials continue to impose or recommend social distancing measures.
 The City Council's proclamation of the existence of a local emergency will continue until further notice.
-Staff will provide another update to the City Council no later than August 23, 2022.
+Staff will provide another update to the City Council no later than February 8, 2022.